 3. Loan Terms / Amortization

-Here, we are talking about evaluating the interest rate for the mortgage, loan amortization (i.e., the payback schedule), and balloon payments.
-Higher interest rates generate higher sale prices, while a long payback period generally results in lower offers.
-Regarding balloon payments, the Dodd-Frank Wall Street Reform Act recommends avoiding them, but investors — including us — still buy mortgages that have them since the payments don’t significantly affect initial pricing.
+Here, we are talking about evaluating the interest rate for the mortgage, the loan amortization (i.e., the payback schedule), and balloon payments.
+Higher interest rates generate higher sale prices for mortgage notes, while a long payback period generally results in lower offers.
+Regarding balloon payments (that is, the repayment of the entire outstanding at the end of the mortgage term) the Dodd-Frank Wall Street Reform Act recommends avoiding them.
+However, investors — including us — still buy mortgages that have them, since the payments don’t significantly affect initial pricing.

 4. Personal Guarantee